Adldap2/Adldap2/docs/SEARCH-FUNCTIONS.md

     $results = $ad->search()->where('cn', '=', 'John*')->get();

-Or we can retrieve all objects that contain a common name:
+Or we can retrieve all objects that contain a common name attribute using the wildcard operator (`*`):

     $results = $ad->search()->where('cn', '*')->get();